Calculates the discrete fast Fourier transformation for amplitude and phase.

 - The input time series must be homogeneous or equally spaced.

-- if the component value is negative, the DFT function returns an array of amplitudes (or phase) values for all components in the sample data.
+- If the component value is negative, the DFT function returns an array of amplitude (or phase) values for all components in the sample data.

 - The first value in the input time series must correspond to the earliest observation.